DeTeam/webcam-stream/README.md

     --add-module=../nginx-rtmp-module
 ```

 Once it's done we want to go an interesting way.
-Normally one'd run `make` command and wait for results.
-We're gonna do it differently.
-Since we're running things via ssh and `make` for nginx (and ffmpeg, below) will take quite some time (could be more than an hour, depending on your raspberry CPUs), we're gonna run `make` using nohup in the background.
+Typically, one would run `make` command and wait for results.
+We're going to do it differently.
+Since we're running things via ssh and `make` for nginx (and ffmpeg, below) it will take quite some time (could be more than an hour, depending on your raspberry CPUs), we're going to run `make` using nohup in the background.

 **If you have more than one CPU on your raspberry, benefit from it and add it with `-j` parameter (second example).**